How wonderful it is that no one need wait a single moment before starting to improve the world. – Ann Frank

 Giving to others can also enhance your life.
 I feel as though it is one of the most powerful antidotes to depression.
 We often forget about own sorrows and problems when immersed with other volunteers working toward a common cause.

 Personally, I volunteer with Pet Partners, which is a national organization that seeks to improve well-being and health through the power of therapy animals.
 My partner is a wise and gentle four-year-old Welsh Pembroke Corgi named Lulu.
 Students at Teton Literacy Center read to Lulu and we also visit an assisted living center.
-I also use her selectively in my private practice.
+I also financially contribute to various international wildlife organizations.